 Cigars have been staples of society since the 1800’s in the United States, with the explosion of Cuban cigars and many of their cigar makers moving the USA, the demand continued to grow.
 Unlike cigarettes, roll-your-own and smokeless tobacco; cigars were excluded from the federal PACT Act, thus remaining an industry that some banks and payment processors will allow as a restricted merchant type.

 Smokeless tobacco products are available in a number of different variants, including chewing, snuff (inhalation) or dip (placed between the lip and gum) and similar to cigarettes, smokeless tobacco products are regulated under the PACT Act, thus making the online sales and card not present (CNP) transactions more difficult than the other forms of tobacco not as heavily regulated by federal and local laws.

-The flavored tobacco smoked in hookahs, sometimes referred to as shisha tobacco, has caught on with the younger population in the USA and helped grow its popularity with new hookah lounges popping up and endless varieties of flavors, including tobacco free alternatives.
-Though it is classified as a tobacco product, many banks accepting other tobacco products are able to accept hookah merchants as long as all the business remain in compliance with all federal and local laws regarding tobacco sales.
+The flavored tobacco smoked in hookahs, sometimes referred to as shisha tobacco, has caught on with the younger population in the USA and helped grow its popularity with new hookah lounges popping up and endless varieties of flavors, including tobacco-free alternatives.
+Though it is classified as a tobacco product, many banks accepting other tobacco products are able to accept hookah merchants as long as all the businesses remain in compliance with all federal and local laws regarding tobacco sales.

 What are Tobacco Merchant Accounts?

 Merchants that want to accept credit cards at their business need to establish a type of bank account that allows for the processing of debit and credit card payments through the card networks of Visa, MasterCard, Discover, American Express, JCB and CUP.
 Many banks, especially smaller banking institutions, are unable to work directly with the merchant, requiring the services of a payment processor that has partnered with a bank, known as a merchant acquiring bank, that has access to the payment card networks.